RhoInc/open-source-handbook/releases/README.md

 Once the issues are well defined, the release can more to Phase 2.

-##Phase 2 - Development
+##Phase 2 - Development & Testing
-Here the developer updates the source code to implement new functionality described in the issues.
+Here the developer updates the source code to implement new functionality described in the issues using the following process:

-- The developer creates a new branch for development work (note the branch name on a comment in each issue).
+- The developer creates a new branch for development work and notes the branch name on a comment in the issue(s).
-- The developer commits changes to resolve the issue in the branch (mention the related issue in each commit).
+- The developer commits changes to resolve the issue in the branch and mentions the related issue number in each commit.
 - The developer "deploys" the branch so that a tester can confirm functionality.
 This is most commonly done using a github gist.
+Note the location in the issue(s).
-- The developer creates a pull request, including a link to the examples for testing, with a note that will close the issue once the pull request is merged ([see details](https://github.com/blog/1506-closing-issues-via-pull-requests)).
+- The developer creates a pull request with a note that will automatically close the issue(s) once the pull request is merged ([see details](https://github.com/blog/1506-closing-issues-via-pull-requests)).
-- The developer assigns the issue(s) to a tester and the tester
+- The developer informs the tester that the pull request is ready via an @ comment on the pull request.
+- The tester confirms the functionality or informs the developer about problems, via comments on the pull request.

+Once all issues in the milestone for a given release have passed testing, we move to Phase 3.

-Generally speaking, we use [github flow](https://guides.github.com/introduction/flow/) for larger projects.
+We use [github flow](https://guides.github.com/introduction/flow/) which emphasizes making a new branch for each feature for larger multi-developer projects.
+For small single-developer projects, a single branch might be made for a release.

-##Phase 3 - Testing

-##Phase 4 - Deployment
+##Phase 3 - Deployment
+Once all issues in a given milestone have passed testing, the new features are ready to be deployed.
+The developer does the following:

+- Merge the pull requests in to the master branch.
+- Make any needed updates to the wiki.
+- Make any updates to examples (or creates a new example to demonstrate new functionality and add it to the wiki).
+- If there is a build process (like the once described [here](https://github.com/RhoInc/webcharts-wrapper-boilerplate/wiki)), make sure it is fully executed.
+- If the package is being tracked via NPM, publish the new version following these steps:
+ 1. Confirm that you have the latest version of the repo checked out on your computer
+ 2. Using a shell, browse to the root directory for the repo
+ 3. Login to npm via npm adduser --always-auth (at Rho use the rhographics username and password)
+ 4. Confirm that the package.json file is up to date (especially the version field)
+ 5. Publish the package by typing npm publish
+- Reviews the draft release notes, and update as needed, and publish the release.
+- Save a snapshot of the new version to https://graphics.rhoworld.com/src/ following the steps below (__coming soon__)

 #Exeptions and Modifications
 The processes described here represent a baseline guidance for open source projects at Rho, but project teams are encouraged to customize these methods as is appropriate for a given project.
 These customizations include:

 - Using JIRA instead of github issues is fairly common in larger projects that implement SCRUM/Agile methodologies.
 - Several projects (like this one!) are primarily for documentation.
 These projects still use github, but generally do not have versioned releases.
-- For small single-developer projects, we are considerably more flexible regarding the one-issue one-branch paradigm in described in github flow.
-In these projects, the developer might just create a single branch for all feature development in an upcoming version.